Peer Advisor Experience

 - Ethical dilemmas regarding confidentiality when confronting serious issues of an advisee

 We highly recommend that students are at least introduced to their role and responsibilities as peer advisors.
 This introduction can be effectively incorporated into the training session, in the form of a presentation of the theoretical foundation by a peer advising coordinator/person in charge, a discussion with the prospective peer advisors or in a combination of both.
-The example from University College Freiburg combines both the elements of a presentation of theoretical findings and discussion points in a training session:

-We share different experiences that we collected from peer advisors.
+Here we share different experiences that we collected from peer advisors.
 As you may see, the experiences are quite diverse.
 Nevertheless, in general there is an overall agreement about the importance and benefit of having some form of structured peer-advising.

 The Student Perspective: What does being a peer advisor mean to you?